Be proactive: As blizzard approaches, Wisconsinites urged to plan ahead for holiday travel

 Nearly 113 million Americans are expected to travel 50 miles or more from home this holiday season, up 4% from last year but still short of the record 119 million in 2019, according to AAA.

-On top of what could be upwards of a foot of snow for some, extremely cold temperatures and wind gusts are expected, bringing possible snow drifts that will make travel particularly dangerous, as well as power outages.
+On top of what could be upward of a foot of snow for some, extremely cold temperatures and wind gusts are expected, bringing possible snowdrifts that will make travel particularly dangerous, as well as power outages.

 Snow is expected to begin falling in the Madison area Wednesday night and continue through Friday night, with blizzard-like conditions Thursday and Friday.